Climate and Average Weather Year Round in Overland Park Kansas, United States

 The average daily incident shortwave solar energy experiences significant seasonal variation over the course of the year.

 The darker period of the year lasts for 3.1 months, from November 4 to February 9, with an average daily incident shortwave energy per square meter below 3.1 kWh.
-The darkest day of the year is December 20, with an average of 2.1 kWh.
+The darkest month of the year in Overland Park is December, with an average of 2.1 kWh.

 For the purposes of this report, the geographical coordinates of Overland Park are 38.982 deg latitude, -94.671 deg longitude, and 1,076 ft elevation.